ortus-docs/contentbox-docs/installation/system_requirements.md

 Let's get started with some system requirements for running ContentBox sites:

 ## Java
-ContentBox will run in any Java 1.7+ enabled servlet container as a WAR or self-contained express.
+ContentBox will run in any Java 1.7+ enabled servlet container as a WAR or self-contained express edition.

 ## ColdFusion (CFML) Engine
 ContentBox source can be also be deployed to the following ColdFusion CFML engines: